Kriss (Pro Wholesaler Student) recently flipped her first wholesale real estate deal and made $5,000 while spending $0 on marketing!

 Kriss: Okay, great.
 Yeah, every agent's been different that I've worked with, too.
 Some wait five days to take in all the offers, and some give them to the seller to review right away.

-Alex: All agents are created different in their knowledge and how they operate and what they need from you.
+Alex: All real estate agents are created differently in their knowledge and how they operate and what they need from you.
 And that's why with the platinum platter, we include all the documentation we need, like the proof of funds.
 What we're doing is we're trying to give ourselves the best chance possible of closing this deal.
 Because if the other people don't submit a proof of funds, then they may just go with yours even though you just lower, or increases the confidence they have in you.

 Alex: So from what I've seen of a hundred plus deals and sending thousands of offers that that's going to increase your likelihood of these deals going through.
 And so yeah, even there's some agents that will accept your offer even though if you don't have a proof of funds on it.
 But we just want to be that pro from day one so they don't have to ask any questions whatsoever.
 They don't have any second thoughts about us.

-Alex: And so just like that happened, that other situation, they're like, "Oh, well why wouldn't Kriss close on this deal?
+Alex: And so just like that happened, that other situation, they're like, "Oh, well why wouldn't Kriss close on this house?
 She's only one who provided me proof of funds.
 She's been responding to me, she's got people skills.
 She's not only asking you about the property, she's wondering how my day is doing.
 I feel confident in closing with her."
 Because people work with who they trust and who they like.

 Alex: And so I'm excited for you to watch the Q&A call as well because John's sending about 40 offers a month, and for him in Connecticut, it brings him about two deals a month.
-And so he's either wholesaling them, fixing and flipping, or buying and holding.
+And so he's either wholesaling them, fixing and flipping, or buying and holding houses using the BRRRR Method.
 But he's got the offer goal of about 10 offers a week no matter what.
 And so from doing that, from getting those offers out, he's not only getting deals on the front end and having these conversations with the agents, but a lot of the times one of those offers is going to be a backup offer that gets accepted too.
 And that's a really cool thing about submitting as many offers as you can on the MLS.
 You're kind of creating your own luck and creating more opportunities for yourself to make money.

 Kriss: Well, and it just happened, we made an offer on a house personally to purchase for our home to live in.
 And she says, "Oh, there's one pending."
 And she did not want to write up another offer.
 And I said, "I'd really appreciate if you did, and we'd like to see the property."
 "Oh, the seller's just really tired.
 She's not going to show it anymore, or they're pretty confident."
 Well, guess what?
 That fell through.
 And so I was that first phone call, and so we were ready to move.
-But it's silly that they don't take up those backup offer sometimes.
+But it's silly that they don't take up those backup offers sometimes.
 But again, it's just every agent is different.